ver228/tierpsy-tracker/docs/INSTALLATION.md

 ```

 ## Possible Issues
-- The most common problem in the installation is problems with OpenCV (error import cv2).
-Try a fresh installation of miniconda (or a fresh enviroment) and make sure your are using the [conda-forge](https://conda-forge.org/) packages.
-I am afraid you will have to solve the problem by yourself (Google is your friend).
+- The most common problem in the installation is OpenCV (error in import cv2).
+Try a fresh miniconda installation (or a fresh enviroment) and make sure your are using the [conda-forge](https://conda-forge.org/) packages.
+It this does not work I am afraid you would have to solve the problem by yourself (Google is your friend).

-- Other problem can be if you try to install the [Open Worm Analysis Toolbox](https://github.com/openworm/open-worm-analysis-toolbox) using pip.
+- I known bug occurs if you install the [Open Worm Analysis Toolbox](https://github.com/openworm/open-worm-analysis-toolbox) using pip.
 The installer is broken and it will create a corrupt [.egg](https://stackoverflow.com/questions/2051192/what-is-a-python-egg) in your packages folder.
-Manually delete the .egg and run installation_script.sh (use the error traceback to find the .egg location).
+Manually delete the .egg (use the error traceback to find the its location) and re-run `installation_script.sh`.

 # Test Examples